 Should you treat writing like work?
 First, there are a few questions you need to answer: Do you want be published?
 Do you want to make a career out of writing?
 Is this your calling?
 If you have answered yes to any of those questions (or all three), then yes, you should treat writing like … Continue reading Should You Treat Writing like Work?

 "On the twelfth day before Christmas my true love gave to me..."
 Twelves days till Christmas.
 Twelve days.
-The reindeer are stamping in their stables, choir boys are rushing to get to practice, people are walking on the snowy streets window shopping and buying more tinsel.
-And while you're shopping about - don't forget the … Continue reading What a Writer Wants for Christmas
+The reindeer are stamping in their stables, choir boys are rushing to get to practice, and people are walking on the snowy streets window shopping and buying more tinsel.
+And while you're shopping about, don't forget the writers. … Continue reading What a Writer Wants for Christmas

 (I think the title of this post might get people feeling a little bitter.
-Just hold your horses ok?)
-Once upon a time, I was filling out college applications (it wasn't that long ago but it feels like it was amongst the pterodactyls and velociraptors).
+Just hold your horses, OK?)
+Once upon a time, I was filling out college applications.
+(It wasn't that long ago but it feels like it was back with the pterodactyls and velociraptors.)
 One of the most painful parts of this process was writing essays … Continue reading “Why” You Write Doesn’t Matter

-It's almost thanksgiving! (as in it's tomorrow) At least it my part of the world.
-In honor of this holiday of pies, turkeys, and thankfulness and American history - I guess I decided to write a post about thankfulness because why not (basically this way I didn't have to think up anything clever for a … Continue reading What I’m Thankful for About Being a Writer
+It's almost thanksgiving!
+(As in it's tomorrow.).
+At least it is in my part of the world.
+In honor of this holiday of pies, turkeys, thankfulness, and American history, I decided to write a post about thankfulness because why not.
+(Basically this way I didn't have to think up anything clever for a blog post.) … Continue reading What I’m Thankful for About Being a Writer